Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

 The corresponding Fokker-Planck equation for the probability distribution $P(\textbf{r},\hat{\bf u},t)$ is given by

 where $\nabla^2_{\hat{\bf u}}$ is the angular Laplacian and

 is the probability current density corresponding to translational motion.
 Here,

 is the deterministic part of the velocity of the ABP.
-In stationary state, the time derivative on the l.h.s of Eq.~\ref{eq:fpe} vanishes, which leads to the stationary state equation Let us define the marginal probability distribution for the particle's position
+In the stationary state, the time derivative on the l.h.s of Eq.~\ref{eq:fpe} vanishes, which leads to the stationary state equation